gramener/gramex/gramex/apps/guide/pptxhandler/README.md

 ## Chart

-Edits the data inside native pptx charts. `combo` pptx charts are nor supported. `chart` accepts following attributes:-
+Edits the data inside native pptx charts. `combo` pptx charts are not supported. `chart` accepts following attributes:-

 Note:- All attributes also accepts python expresion or custom function.
 Such as:-